panva/node-oidc-provider/docs/README.md

 This option allows to configure the token value format.
 The different values change how a client-facing token value is generated.
  Supported formats are:
  - `opaque` (default) tokens are PRNG generated random strings using url safe base64 alphabet.
 See `formats.bitsOfOpaqueRandomness` for influencing the token length.
  - `jwt` tokens are issued as JWTs.
 See `formats.tokenSigningAlg` for resolving the JWT Access Token signing algorithm.
-Note this is a proprietary format that will eventually get deprecated in favour of the 'jwt-ietf' value (once it gets stable and close to being an RFC).
- - `jwt-ietf` tokens are issued as JWTs.
-See `formats.tokenSigningAlg` for resolving the JWT Access Token signing algorithm.
-This is an implementation of [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt-05) draft and to enable it you need to enable `features.ietfJWTAccessTokenProfile`.
+Tokens using this format are not stored using the adapter, they cannot be introspected at the introspection_endpoint and they cannot be used to access the userinfo_endpoint.
+Tokens issued in this format MUST have an audience/indicated resource.